Five Little Pigs

-Five Little Pigs is a work of detective fiction by British writer Agatha Christie, first published in the US by Dodd, Mead and Company in May 1942 under the title of Murder in Retrospect and in the UK by the Collins Crime Club in January 1943 (although some sources state that publication occurred in November 1942).
+Five Little Pigs is a work of detective fiction by British writer Agatha Christie, first published in the US by Dodd, Mead and Company in May 1942 under the title Murder in Retrospect and in the UK by the Collins Crime Club in January 1943 (although some sources state that publication was in November 1942).
 The UK first edition carries a copyright date of 1942 and retailed at eight shillings while the US edition was priced at $2.00.

-The book features detective Hercule Poirot investigating five people about a murder committed sixteen years earlier.
-Caroline Crale died in prison after being wrongfully convicted of murdering her husband, Amyas Crale, by poisoning him.
+In the book, detective Hercule Poirot investigates five people about a murder committed sixteen years earlier.
+Caroline Crale died in prison after being convicted of murdering her husband, Amyas Crale, by poisoning him.
 In her final letter from prison, she claims to be innocent of the murder.
 Her daughter Carla Lemarchant asks Poirot to investigate this cold case, based on the memories of the people closest to the couple.

 Plot summary

-Sixteen years after Caroline Crale was convicted for the murder of her husband Amyas, her daughter Carla Lemarchant approaches Hercule Poirot, asking him to investigate the case.
-When Carla was 21 she was given a letter from her late mother claiming she was innocent, and Carla believes this to be true.
-She fears that her fiancé will leave her if the truth behind the murder is not uncovered.
-Poirot agrees to her request.
-On the day of the murder at the Crales' home there were five other people present, whom Poirot dubs "the five little pigs" – stockbroker Philip Blake, amateur chemist Meredith Blake (Philip's brother), Caroline's young half-sister Angela Warren, Angela's governess Cecilia Williams, and Amyas's painting model Elsa Greer.
-The police found that Amyas was poisoned by coniine, found in a glass he had drunk from.
-Caroline confessed to stealing the poison from Meredith's lab, intending to use it to commit suicide.
-She had brought a cold bottle of beer to Amyas and the police think she had poisoned it.
-Amyas was having an affair with his model Elsa, which was believed to be Caroline's motive.
+Sixteen years after Caroline Crale was convicted of fatally poisoning her husband Amyas, her twenty-one-year-old daughter Carla Lemarchant is given a letter; in it, the late Caroline claims to be innocent of the murder.
+Carla asks Hercule Poirot to reinvestigate the case; he does, and establishes that, on the day of the murder at the Crales' home, there were five other people present.
+Poirot dubs these "the five little pigs" – stockbroker Philip Blake, amateur chemist Meredith Blake (Philip's brother), Caroline's young half-sister Angela Warren, Angela's governess Cecilia Williams, and Amyas's painting model Elsa Greer.
+The police investigation found that Amyas had died of coniine poisoning, and Caroline confessed to stealing coniine from Meredith's lab, as she had been contemplating suicide.
+She had later brought a cold bottle of beer to Amyas, and both the police and the jury assumed she had poisoned the beer because Amyas was openly having an affair with Elsa.